raphaellarrinaga/covid-good-news/README.md

 - transiton on page load
 - better copy
 - email address for feed back
-- provide a view for youtube videos, facebook
+- provide a view for youtube videos, facebook, twitter
 - provide a way to set images only
 - provide rss feed
 - gulp, compilation